These 5 Mistakes Will Ruin Your LLM Personal Statement Forever

 Generally, for each attribute that you claim to have in your personal statement, give your readers a reason to believe you, an evidence, a specific detail, and the readers will make the conclusions for themselves.

 When you are done with your draft personal statement, proofread it thoroughly.
 Proofread multiple times.
 Print it out and proofread.
 As an author, you are bound to miss your own mistakes, so ask a friend to read it.
 Ask a colleague to read it.
-Take it very seriously.
+Take proofreading very seriously.

-Proofread as if your life depended on it because in admissions it does. (c) A.V.
+"Proofread as if your life depended on it because in admissions it does." (c) A.V.
 Gordon